ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 Stand-alone VMs, or VMs in a vApp, can connect to an Organization virtual data center network.

 From the tenant portal, access the hardware properties of the VMs and add the new network interface to the **NICs** field.
 Repeat the procedure for additional VMs.
-For more information, see [Change the Hardware Properties of a Virtual Machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-BB95EAB5-13D7-4C4A-BDA3-AA1338BC01CA.html?hWord=N4IghgNiBcIHIEkDCBnEBfIA){:external}.
+For more information, see [Change the hardware properties of a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-BB95EAB5-13D7-4C4A-BDA3-AA1338BC01CA.html?hWord=N4IghgNiBcIHIEkDCBnEBfIA){:external}.

 After the VMs are connected to the Organization virtual data center network, they are able to communicate with each other.
 You can ping from one of the VMs to another to test.
 If there’s no response from the ping command, check the OS firewalls to see whether ICMP is allowed.

 #### Enable inbound and outbound traffic
 {: #shared_vcd-ops-guide-enable-traffic}

-To enable VMs on the Organization virtual data center Network to reach an external network, you must configure a SNAT (Source Network Address Translation) rule and firewall policy to allow the VM traffic outbound.
-To allow inbound traffic from an external network, you must configure a DNAT (Destination Network Address Translation) rule and firewall policy.
+To enable VMs on the organization virtual data center network to reach an external network, you must configure a SNAT (Source Network Address Translation) rule and a firewall policy to allow the VM traffic outbound.
+To allow inbound traffic from an external network, you must configure a DNAT (Destination Network Address Translation) rule and a firewall policy.

-Before creating the firewall and NAT Rules, capture the information that is necessary for subsequent steps.
+Before you create the firewall and NAT rules, capture the information that is necessary for subsequent steps.

 1. From the tenant portal, click **Data Centers**.
 2. On the main page, under **Virtual Data Center**, click the virtual data center for that edge gateway.